The Air and Space Museum.

 But we found our first market serendipitously, while walking downtown.
 This market was held at the U.S. Department of Agriculture.

+The USDA market offered a two-fer: vendors plus the opportunity to see produce growing in the surrounding gardens.
 The selection of farm stands was small, but offset by the friendly vibe and the extreme convenience of finding the market without going out of our way.

 The market's modest size showcased the courtly manners of the vendors.
 These manners, coupled with the prominence of certain vegetables like lima beans and okra - while our markets in New York do have them, they occupy less actual and mental real estate - gave the market a semi-Southern vibe, not inappropriate for this semi-Southern city.